Ezeqielle/SystemManager/README.md

 - [x] CLI
   - [x] Run agent commands

+### Web UI
 - [ ] API
   - [ ] send data to root server
   - [ ] Get data from root server

-- [x] Create a self-hosted apt repo with credentials
+- [ ] Create a self-hosted apt repo with credentials
 - [ ] Add a tag system to the agent
   - [ ] Can be used for IAC inventory

+- [ ] Logging system
+  - [ ] db trigger to log policies activation
+  - [ ] export archived log
+  - [ ] tools to import archived log to investigate them
+    - [ ] create new temporary table to read uploaded archived log